bananafish9107/bananafish9107.github.io/content/home/research areas/service2.md

 Investigating the technical aspects of historical buildings where modern engineering methods provide new insights into ancient construction techniques.

 <!--more-->

-Song Dynasty Pagoda Techniques: Investigated the structural integrity of imitation woodwork in brick pagodas using stress analysis software, revealing insights into ancient construction logic that bridge gaps between traditional and modern architectural practices.
+### Main Research Projects

+##### Power and Space in the Construction of Jinling Monasteries in the Ming Dynasty
+Conducted a detailed analysis of the spatial layouts and structural dynamics of monasteries in Ming Dynasty Nanjing.
+This study utilized statistical methods and spatial analysis to explore the architectural responses to political and spiritual needs, informing current urban design practices regarding the integration of historical context.

+##### Research on Song Dynasty Brick Pagoda Imitation Timberwork
+This detailed investigation into the material science and structural mechanics of ancient Chinese pagodas provided groundbreaking insights into their construction logic.
+By applying modern engineering principles, the research elucidated how ancient builders achieved structural stability and aesthetic harmony, advancing the field of architectural conservation.